richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 24 December 2008 — One unnamed BAASS project member tells Jacques Vallee he was “building a relationship” with an aerospace contractor attempting to get into the “back door.”
-This member believed the company had UAP hardware but said if he talks about it in the context of AAWSAP, someone from Washington, D.C. would force their way in the “front door” and the sources/materials would scatter/be moved elsewhere.
+**(PUBLIC DOMAIN)** - 24 December 2008 — One unnamed **BAASS** project member tells Jacques Vallée he was “building a relationship” with an aerospace contractor attempting to get into the “back door.”
+This member believed the company had UAP hardware but said if he talks about it in the context of **AAWSAP**, someone from Washington, D.C. would force their way in the “front door” and the sources/materials would scatter/be moved elsewhere.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 24 December 2008 — Hal Puthoff tells Jacques Vallee that the White House is interested in a meeting where long-term interaction with the phenomenon is discussed.
+**(PUBLIC DOMAIN)** - 24 December 2008 — Hal Puthoff tells Jacques Vallée that the White House is interested in a meeting where long-term interaction with the phenomenon is discussed.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 23 January 2009 — Colm Kelleher tells Jacques Vallee that a member of the BAASS team is going to Area 51 to retrieve data from the days of **Project Grudge** and a rare “artifact” file that was kept away from Project Blue Book.
+**(PUBLIC DOMAIN)** - 23 January 2009 — Colm Kelleher tells Jacques Vallée that a member of the **BAASS** team is going to Area 51 to retrieve data from the days of **Project Grudge** and a rare “artifact” file that was kept away from **Project Blue Book**.

 Hal Puthoff also tells Vallee that ADM Edward Burkhalter, once Chief of Naval Intelligence, “doctored” authentic documents that referred to a MJ-12 project back in the 1950s designed to mislead Soviets about technology developments.
 Eric Davis had already discovered this through his contacts.
 The doctored documents were leaked to ufologists, who ran with the story of MJ-12 in ufology.